teamallnighter/ccdd-blog-2020/_posts/2020-06-20-netlify-for-small-business.md

 ---
 title: "How Netlify can help your business grow"
 sub_title: "The new way to serve static sites"
+comments: true
 categories:
   - Netlify
 tags:
+  - Web Designer Calgary
   - Netlify
   - Jamstack
 last_modified_at: 2020-06-20T08:25:52-05:00
-description: "Netlify has free services to get your site started!"
+description: "Web designer Calgary - Netlify has free services to get your site started!"
 author: "Chris Connelly"
 excerpt: "Netlify has free services to get your site started!"
 image: